 If you work with clients or you have a regular meeting with a coach, you know how hard it is to keep all of your notes straight.
 My strategy for this problem is that I create a new note in the appropriate notebook for each session with my client or coach (Example note name: Annie 2/2).
 I’ll type all my notes directly into Evernote during our session, and bold any action items.

 Ubiquity is Priceless

 So you can see that I rely on Evernote as my external brain– and I really do.
 Sure I could do something like this using any number of programs or services.
 But what I think separates Evernote from the rest is that it is literally available from everywhere: My browser, my desktop, and my smart phone.
 What good is your external brain if you can’t access it any time you need?
 The smart phone and desktop apps even work offline and will sync changes once they are back online.

 Your turn: I’d love to hear about how you use Evernote.
+If you sign up using my link, you and I will both get a month of Evernote Premium!
 Share some of your favorite ways you’ve put it to work in the comments.

 Photo by TZA